 4.1.5 SH3 domain times affects actin dynamics

-In WT cells, the Abp1 and Rvs167 fluorescent intensity reach maxima concomitantly, and the consequent decay of both also coincide.
+In WT cells, the Abp1 and Rvs167 fluorescent intensities reach maxima concomitantly, and the consequent decay of both also coincide.
 That this occurs at the same time indicates that upon vesicle scission, the actin network is immediately disassembled.
 Membrane scission essentially occurs around the intensity peak of the two proteins.
 This coincident peak is lost in BAR cells.
 Rvs in these cells peaks several seconds after Abp1 intensity starts to drop, and the decay of Abp1 is prolonged, taking nearly double the time as in WT.
 As we see in Fig.3.4C, the number of Abp1 molecules recruited is decreased to about two thirds the WT number.
-Although it is not clear what the decoupling of Abp1 and Rvs peaks mean, the changes in Abp1 dynamics suggests a strong disruption of the actin network.
-SH3 domains are known to interact with components of the actin network, but study of other components of the actin machinery is required to understand how exactly loss of the SH3 has changed the progression of endocytosis.
+Although it is not clear what the decoupling of Abp1 and Rvs peaks means, the changes in Abp1 dynamics suggests a strong disruption of the actin network.
+SH3 domains are known to interact with components of the actin network, but study of other components of the actin machinery will be required to understand how exactly loss of the SH3 has changed the progression of endocytosis.

 What does the SH3 domain interact with?

-SH3 interaction with an endocytic binding partner could help recruit Rvs to sites.
+SH3 interaction with an endocytic binding partner could help recruit Rvs to endocytic sites.
 Many such interaction partners have been proposed.
 Abp1 interaction with the Rvs167 SH3 domain has been shown (Lila and Drubin 1997; Colwill et al. 1999), as has one with WASP protein Las17 (Liu et al. 2009; Madania et al. 1999), yeast Calmodulin Cmd1 (Myers et al. 2016), type I myosins (Geli et al. 2000), and Vrp1 (Lila and Drubin 1997).
 These proteins are currently being studied as potential targets of the Rvs167 SH3 domain.
-All of these suggested binding partners localize to the base of the invagination (Yidi Sun 2006; Picco et al. 2015), and do not follow the membrane into the cytoplasm.
+All of these suggested binding partners localize to the base of the invagination (Yidi Sun 2006; Picco et al. 2015), and do not follow the invaginating membrane into the cytoplasm.
 If one of these is the SH3 interaction partner, SH3 domains interact with the endocytic network at the base of the invagination.
 Centroid tracking however, suggests that Rvs is accumulated all over the membrane tube without bias towards the base of the invagination.
 If Rvs was recruited to the base and pulled up as the invagination grows, the centroid would move continuously upwards rather than remain relatively non-motile before the jump at scission time.
 It is possible that the SH3 initially helps cluster near the base, and as the membrane invaginations grow longer, BAR-membrane interactions dominate.

 4.1.6 Total number of Rvs recruited is independent of ploidy

 When ploidy is doubled from haploids to diploids, we could expect that double the protein amount is expressed and recruited, but it does not appear so.
-The amount of Rvs recruited in WT haploid (1xh) and diploids (2xd) remain about the same, and cytoplasmic signal is similar (Fig.4.1).
-This is not a very robust estimate for cellular expression, and needs to be verified by quantitative western blots.
-However, the invariance between accumulated protein in haploids and diploids shows that Rvs recruitment is not determined by the number of alleles of Rvs.
+The amount of Rvs recruited in WT haploid (1xh) and diploids (2xd) remains about the same, and cytoplasmic signal is similar (Fig.4.1).
+This invariance between accumulated protein in haploids and diploids shows that Rvs recruitment is not determined by the number of alleles of Rvs.
 Haploid and diploid cells appear to tune the amount of Rvs recruitment to get a specific amount to endocytic sites.

 Fig.4.1: A. Maximum molecule number of Rvs167-GFP recruited with S.E.M in haploid and diploid cells with different gene copies of Rvs.